 For those who elect to test at a later date or those participating in online training, testing may be done at any of the AWS national examination sites.
 Applications for testing at AWS national examination sites must be sent directly to AWS.
 AWS requires applications be received not less than 6 weeks prior to their test date.
 Any applications received after that time will be assessed a “fast track fee” by AWS (if received inside of 6 weeks.)

 Senior CWI Preparatory This course offers training experiences designed to prepare individuals meeting the requirements of the AWS QC-1 to successfully complete the AWS Senior Certified Welding Inspector (SCWI) examinations.
 As part of the requirements of AWS QC-1, individuals must have a minimum of 6 years as a CWI to take the SCWI examinations.
 Students will be required to provide their own Codes, Standards and Recommended Practices to be used during the course and the examinations.
 A suggested list is the SCWI body of knowledge.
-This course will be offered as an online course in spring of 2014.
+This course is also offered online for those who need to stay on the job.

 CWI/CWE Endorsement Preparatory Courses These courses are specifically designed for SCWI or CWI/CWE endorsement testing to develop skills to identify pertinent information provided, quickly locate the appropriate section of the Code to be used and accurately interpret Code requirements.
 Courses are available for the following Codes/Standards: ASME Section IX, ASME B31.1 and B31.3, AWS D1.1, AWS D1.5, AWS D15.1 or API 1104.
 Students are required to provide their own Code or Standard to be used during the course and the examination.
-These courses are available online in 2014.
+These courses are offered online with lecture, quizzes and examinations..

 Certified Welding Supervisor Preparatory This preparatory course concentrates on the knowledge needed to improve weld quality, increase productivity and provide a safe and efficient welding environment.
 A battery of over 1000 questions will be formally asked and answered during the course.
 The attendee may elect bring any reference documents desired to the test, as allowed by AWS.
 Your application to AWS must be received by Real Educational Services no later than 7 weeks prior to the test date.
 This course will be scheduled based on student participation.